The secrets of The Masked Singer have been revealed as the new series concludes tonight.

 “And just as important as not seeing your face people are not allowed to hear your voice so you have to stay absolutely silent as you walk about.”

-Alongside Davina, Mo and Jonathan, Rita Ora returns to the panel for the second series with Joel Dommett back as host.
+Alongside Davina, Mo and Jonathan, Rita Ora returns to the panel for the third series with Joel Dommett back as host.